leonawicz/ProjectManagement/docs/md/func_website.md

 #### genNavbar

 `genNavbar` generates a navigation bar for a web page.
-The html file created should be written to the project's `docs/Rmd/include` directory.
+The html file created is generally written to the project's `docs/Rmd/include` directory.
+However, if this function is used to create a navbar for a Github user web page, the html file should be stored in a sensible location inside the user pages repository, e.g., `leonawicz.github.io/assets`.

-The common navigation bar html is included prior to the body of the html for each web page in the project's website.
+The common navigation bar html is included at the beginning of the body of the html for each web page in the project's website.
 `menu` is a vector of names for each dropdown menu.
 `submenus` is a list of vectors of menu options corresponding to each menu.
 `files` is a similar list of vectors.